Skip to Main Content

 How to negotiate a car’s value after an accident

-If your vehicle is determined to be a total loss — meaning that it cannot be repaired or the cost of repairs exceeds the value of the vehicle — the insurance company will likely send out an adjuster.
-The adjuster will be tasked with examining the car to determine its worth.
+If your vehicle is determined to be a total loss — meaning that it cannot be repaired or the cost of repairs exceeds its value — the insurance company will likely send an adjuster to examine it and determine its worth.

 However, you may find yourself in a situation where you are offered less than what you perceive the value of your vehicle to be.
-In this case, you may be wondering how to negotiate the best settlement.
+In this case, you may wonder how to negotiate a total loss payout that’s lower than your anticipated estimate.
 Here’s what you need to know.

 Determine what the vehicle is worth

 Before negotiating a total loss settlement with your insurance company, arm yourself with knowledge by independently determining the value of your vehicle.
+Actual cash value is based on a vehicle’s replacement cost minus depreciation.
 Your vehicle’s value will depend on several factors, including:

 • Make and model